likhithapothireddy/Stovekraft-AI-ML-UseCase/README.md

 notebooks/: Jupyter notebooks for chatbot implementation and evaluation. models/: Pre-trained chatbot models. scripts/: Python scripts for building the chatbot's conversational abilities.
-.gitignore: Specifies which files/folders to ignore in version control (e.g., temporary files, model outputs).
-LICENSE: Project license (e.g., MIT, Apache 2.0).
-README.md: This file, providing an overview of the project.